-The NYSDEC has started the process to update the State Wildlife Action in 2025.
+The NYSDEC has started the process to update the State Wildlife Action Plan in 2025.

 In 2002, Congress created the State Wildlife Grant program to provide funding for the preservation and management of fish and wildlife diversity.
 To be eligible for funding, states must develop a State Wildlife Action Plan (SWAP) that includes a list of Species of Greatest Conservation Need (SGCN), and identifies the habitats SGCN require, threats that must be addressed to ensure their conservation within the state, and recommend actions to address those threats.
 Each state’s SWAP must be updated every ten years.